haideralp/Containerisation/README.md

   3. **Robustness** > container does not have OS installed or running on it, so boot time is faster as compared to virtual machines.
   4. **Reduces costs**.
 Docker is less demanding when it comes to the hardware required to run it.

-## Docker Cons:
+### Docker Cons:

   1. Does not provide cross-platform compatability.
   2. Secuirty risks > if you are moving multiple pieces within  large scale dynamic docker enviromnent.
+  3. Limitation on running applications with graphical interfaces > docker designed for hosting applications on command line interface.
+So need richer interfaces for applications with graphical interfaces.
+  4. Data recovery and strategy required > this is needed in case docker container goes down.
+Solutions are in place but not very scalable and are not automated.